Stroller Weight: 30lbs

 In addition to reclining independently, each seat also has its own individual 4-panel canopy — yay!

-The “Classic” version of this stroller comes in Black, London Navy and Noah Grey, while the “Luxe” version comes in Luxe Grey, Luxe Black, Luxe Navy Blue, Luxe Green, Luxe Light Blue and Luxe Pink.
+This stroller comes in Luxe Grey, Luxe Black, Luxe Navy Blue, Luxe Green, Luxe Light Blue and Luxe Pink.

 Bottom Line: The Zoe Trio+ and The Tribe are seriously all the rage among triplet and quadruplet parents right now.
 Zoe has answered the prayers of sooooo many parents of multiples who have long been searching for a triple or quad stroller that isn’t insanely heavy, impossible to maneuver or something you might see in a circus sideshow.
 Plus, it fits in most trunks, and is Disney-size approved.
 It’s not totally perfect, of course, but if you ask some of the parents who currently use it, it’s pretty darn close.